 - Level 1 Observable inputs that reflect quoted prices for identical assets or liabilities in active markets that the Plan has the ability to access at the measurement date.
 The Plan assets identified as Level 1 instruments include investments in registered investment companies. - Level 2 Observable inputs, other than quoted prices included in Level 1, for the asset or liability or prices for similar assets or liabilities.
-The Plan assets identified as Level 2 instruments include employer securities.

-Valuations that are derived from techniques in which one or more of the significant inputs are unobservable (including assumptions about risk).
+The Plan assets identified as Level 2 instruments include investments in the employer common stock fund. - Level 3 Valuations that are derived from techniques in which one or more of the significant inputs are unobservable (including assumptions about risk).
 Fair value is based on criteria that use assumptions or other data that are not readily observable from objective sources and provided primarily from the sponsors of the underlying funds.
 The use of different criteria or assumptions regarding data may yield different valuations.